 * the differences between practice ranges and golf courses

-* a lack of understanding and skill in overcoming the effects of pressure
+* a lack of understanding and skill and the optimal mental approach to golf

 * physical conditioning, nutrition, and dehydration